TrustEval/Twitter_Tas_dataset/README.md

 }
 ```

+In addition, if you are interested in the topic of Social Network trust, you may want to know another work of ours: ["CoTrRank: Trust Evaluation of Users and Tweets"]()

-If you have any questions, please feel no hesitate to contact me on github.
+If you have any questions, please feel free to contact us.